cbergmeir/Rlgt/README.md

 2. In the vignette, we need one/some of the examples from the demo and go through them step by step (?)
 Which examples are suitable?

+We want 4 demo's in total:
+LGT
+SGT
+LGT_REG
+SGT_REG

+For LGT and SGT, we can use data from the forecast package, or M3, or R base (AirPassengers).

+We want one vignette with 4 sections.
+Do not use lynx in vignette, as seasonality is controversial.
+Or, if used, use it as 5th example.

 LGT_REG Runs LGT forecast with and without a regression component. lynx demo with the lynx dataset.
 SGT_REG Runs SGT forecast with and without a regression component.